TheCandidStartup/TheCandidStartup.github.io/_drafts/event-sourced-database-grid-view.md

 Most browsers base the limit on the size of the disk drive that contains the user's profile data.
 In the figures above I've assumed that the drive will be at least 100GB.

 The worst case project for 1200 issues is 60MB of data.
-We can manage 20 times that across all browsers, or 200 times if we can ignore safari.
+We can manage 20 times that across all browsers, or 200 times if we can ignore Safari.

 ## Compression